 Trains are speedy and provide beautiful views as they travel across the country.
 Practice storytelling skills by asking your child to load people onto a wooden train set one by one as he or she tells you a story about each passenger.
 Where are they traveling today?
 What sort of terrain will the train pass through?
 Will any of the passengers get off at the same stop?
 Do the riders like to play any travel games together?
 (This is a great way to brainstorm which pretend travel adventures the child would enjoy.)

 Teach your child how buses help conserve fuel by carrying a whole group of people who are all going in the same direction, instead of each person driving a separate car or truck.
 Point out how buses are a great way to travel with friends, to meet new people, and to spend more time with their family (since the driving is left to a professional).
 You could have your child build a town with blocks.
 Then as a toy bus travels from stop to stop, sing “The Wheels On the Bus” as you make the doors on the bus “open and close” or the people on the bus “go up and down” all over town — and BEYOND!

 Taking a summer road trip by car provides lots of “family togetherness” time.
 Keep everyone entertained by playing car games.
 Classic games like Travel Bingo or the License Plate Game are perennial favorites.
 You could also make a game of spotting different kinds of traffic signs or vehicles on the road (which you can teach with a Wooden Vehicles and Traffic Signs set).
 See who can be the first one to spot a school bus, a taxi, a garbage truck, a one-way sign, and more!

-It’s easy to dream up a world of traveling fun right in your own living room!
-So get started preparing your little ones for all the exciting transportation adventures that await them as you hit the open road (or tracks or air) this summer.
+It’s easy to dream up a world of pretend travel adventures right in your own living room!
+So get started preparing your little ones for all the exciting transportation adventures that await them as you hit the open road (or tracks or air).